 Tsai’s scholarly work has been published by the Journal of American History, Contemporary Political Theory, Constitutional Commentary, Perspectives on Politics, Journal of American Constitutional History, Political Science Quarterly, Yale Law Journal, Michigan Law Review, Georgetown Law Journal, Washington University Law Review, Southern California Law Review, Boston University Law Review, and Boston College Law Review.
 His popular essays have appeared in New York Review of Books, Politico, Los Angeles Review of Books, Boston Globe, Washington Post, Boston Review, and Slate.
 He has been interviewed by the New York Times, NPR, and CNN, and has appeared as a legal expert on Meet the Press.
 He is a founding editor of the Journal of American Constitutional History and a board member for Constitutional Studies.

 Tsai splits his time between Boston and Washington, D.C.
-He is a second-degree black belt in Tae Kwon Do and is a life-long fan of college basketball.
+He is a second-degree black belt in Tae Kwon Do and a life-long fan of college basketball.